rayosdev/wick-editor/TYPESCRIPT_UPDATE.md

 ## Technical Notes

-### Peer Dependency Conflict
+### Peer Dependency Conflict (Resolved)

-**Issue**: `react-aria-menubutton@7.0.3` expects React 16-17, but project uses React 18.3.1
+**Issue**: `react-aria-menubutton@7.0.3` expected React 16-17 while the project targets React 18+

-**Solution**: Used `--legacy-peer-deps` flag
+**Resolution**: Removed the unused dependency and replaced it with native menu components

-- ✅ Safe: TypeScript update is independent of React version
+- ✅ npm installs now succeed without `--legacy-peer-deps`
-- ✅ Working: All tests passing
+- ✅ React 18+ alignment unblocked
-- ℹ️ Future: Consider updating react-aria-menubutton to React 18 compatible version
+- ℹ️ If reintroducing a menu button library, pick one that supports React 18+

 ### TypeScript 5.x Breaking Changes

 **None affecting this project**.
 The update from 4.9.5 → 5.9.3 was smooth because:

 - Configuration is standard
 - No use of deprecated features
 - Codebase is modern (ES2020+)